geschnee/ai-talkmaster/readme.md

 ### llm-parameters

-This notecard contains all other parameters for the agent and parameterization of the large language model requests (when using [Ollama](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#parameter)).
+This notecard contains all other parameters for the character and parameterization of the large language model requests (when using [Ollama](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#parameter)).

 An [example notecard](lsl-scripts/llm-parameters.notecard) is located in the lsl-scripts directory.